timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | url | OpenSea url of the collection |
 | details | Other extra data fields (JSONB) |

-* `slug` field is a unique identifier of the collection.

 ### The accounts table
 The `accounts` table includes the accounts that have participated in at least one transaction from the nft_sales table.
 One row represents one unique account on the OpenSea platform.

+* `address` is never NULL and it’s unique
+* `user_name` is NULL unless it’s been submitted on the OpenSea profile by the user

 | Data field | Description |
 |---|---|